jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 ### [Adventure Medical Kits Trauma Packwith QuikClot][]

-For serious trauma like gunshot wounds or tree branches through your chest, you need more than a bandaid.
+For serious trauma like gunshot wounds or tree branches through your chest, you need more than a band-aid.
 While the need may be uncommon, having this cheap little pack might just save your life, or the life of someone you love.
 It takes up very little space, too.